ts2/ts2/README.md

 * Source installation:
     - Download and install Python v3 or above at [www.python.org](http://www.python.org).
     - Download and install PyQt v5 or above at [http://www.riverbankcomputing.co.uk](http://www.riverbankcomputing.co.uk).
-    - Grab the sources from GitHub development page.
+    - Grab the sources from [GitHub](https://github.com/ts2/ts2/releases/tag/v0.7.0).
     - Run start-ts2.py
+* Post Install
+    - Download the simulation server by opening the File->Settings menu and click on  "Download Server".

 ## Playing (QuickStart)
 * Load a simulation from the _simulation_ directory (or the _data_ directory if you have installed from sources).